reportportal/docs/src/md/src/QualityGates/QualityGates.md

 8. The rule is added to the Quality Gate

 In this case, on the finish the system will automatically analyzed a launch and compare failure rate (failed tests/total)of tests with specified attiribute in the analyzed launch with failure rate (failed tests/total) from the rule in the Quality Gate.
-If failure rate is less than specified in the rule, the system fails the rule and Qulaity Gate.
+If failure rate is more than specified in the rule, the system fails the rule and Qulaity Gate.

 You can add several "Tests with attribute percent" rule to the Quality Gate.
 But it is impossible to create duplicates.